 Tips For The Christmas Day Host

-Plan Ahead – planning ahead can help you get more organised and stop you forgetting or leaving important tasks, food shopping or gifts to last minute
+Plan Ahead – Planning ahead can help you get more organised and stop you forgetting or leaving important tasks, food shopping or gifts to last minute

-Delegate – get family, kids and guests involved before and on the day.
+Delegate – get family, kids, and guests involved before and on the day.
 Help everyone feel as if they are important.
-For example ask who would like to help serving, who would like to do the party games, who would like to help with music and of course choose wisely who will serve drinks.
+For example ask who would like to help serving, who would like to do the party games, who would like to help with music, and of course choose wisely who will serve drinks.

-Prioritise – Remember what’s important, what christmas is really about fun, joy and heart giving.
+Prioritise – Remember what’s important, what Christmas is really about fun, joy and heart giving.

 Let Go Of Control – Don’t get too caught up in perfection and now allow for

-Organised Table Seating if you have two or more guest’s that are best kept at a distance.
+Organised Table Seating if you have two or more guests that are best kept at a distance.
 Even the rest of the family can help with this if they know two people shouldn’t be left close together.

 Get Out Of The Kitchen – Make sure you don’t spend all day in the kitchen, happy guests remember a happy fun host that actually has time to spend with their guests.
 Let go of the need to be the perfect host and be the happy fun host.
-Your guests wont remember the perfect dinner or table.
+Your guests won’t remember the perfect dinner or table.
 They remember the love, the joy, the moments of happiness.

 Tips If You Are A Christmas Day Guest

-Reduce Alcohol Consumption – If you are concerned in anyway about the day, avoid or reduce your alcohol consumption.
-Alcohol may make you feel more relaxed but it doesn’t often help you be more aware of make the wisest decisions.
+Reduce Alcohol Consumption – If you are concerned in any way about the day, avoid or reduce your alcohol consumption.
+Alcohol may make you feel more relaxed but it doesn’t often help you be more aware of making the wisest decisions.
 If you don’t plan to drink or only plan to consume a small amount of alcohol, consider bringing your own low alcohol or alcohol wine or beer.
 This tactic can help you avoid extra pressure from drunk relatives who are more likely to notice a non-alcoholic soft drink.

 Stop Ruminating – Stop worrying about what if’s, events or situations before they have happened.
 Don’t keep thinking about previous situations.
-Every christmas day, every christmas party or situation is a new different, a totally new experience.
+Every Christmas day, every Christmas party or situation is a new different, a totally new experience.

 Be In The Moment – Take one step and one moment at a time.
 Let the day unfold exactly how it is supposed to be.
 The more anxious or stressed you are, the more negative energy you add to the situation.
-Approach christmas day and every christmas party in a moment to moment open hearted way.
+Approach Christmas day and every Christmas party in a moment to moment open-hearted way.

 Don’t Feel Pressurised – don’t feel extra pressure to do anything that is not right for you.
-Such as buying gifts for host or host’s family you simply cannot afford.
+Such as buying gifts for the host or host’s family you simply cannot afford.
 Having that drink or extra drink if you don’t want to.
-Just say NO. Your presence and open heart is far more appreciated and remembered.
+Just say NO. Your presence and open heart are far more appreciated and remembered.